2color/specs/lift/Readme.md

 ### Lift Client

-The Lift Client is built into the Prisma 2 CLI but is also accessible programmatically in the Prisma SDK.
+The Lift Client is built into the [Prisma 2 CLI as Lift CLI](#lift-cli) but is also accessible programmatically in the Prisma SDK.

 The Lift Client has 3 methods:

 #### Save